PTI suffers big electoral upset

 Elections were held on 24 seats of the provincial assemblies including 11 seats of the Punjab Assembly, nine of Khyber-Pakhtunkhwa, and two each of Sindh and Balochistan.

-For 11 National Assembly seats, by-elections were held in nine constituencies in Punjab, one in Sindh and one in Khyber-Pakhtunkhwa.
+For 11 National Assembly seats, bye-elections were held in nine constituencies in Punjab, one in Sindh and one in Khyber-Pakhtunkhwa.

 The details of results are as under:-